nicholasdunbar/cucumber-sandbox/readme.md

 ## Dependancies
 **Chrome** - This sandbox supports the Chrome browser

 **FireFox** - This sandbox supports the FireFox browser only with the following configurations: RSpec+Selenium and Cucumber+Capybara.
-It does not support FireFox with RSpec+Capybara (this is due to the changes since FF48 when Marrionette and GeckoDriver was introduced this project is to try and figure out all the new configurations needed for FireFox).
+It does not support FireFox with RSpec+Capybara (this is due to the changes since FF48 when Marrionette and GeckoDriver was introduced this project is here to try and figure out all the new configurations needed for FireFox).

 **WebKit** - not yet supported in this project